 Dating as a single mom often looks like a potential minefield.
 Maybe you’re still smarting from a breakup, or you’re wary of letting another person into your children’s lives after a messy divorce.
-Well, there’s no rush, and it’s a good idea to take your time and be kind to yourself.
+Well, there’s no rush and it’s always a good idea to take your time and be kind to yourself.

 9 Tips When Dating As A Single Mom

 Getting into dating again as a single mom can be tough.
 After all, you’re probably juggling between your work and childcare.
 Shaving your legs/ arms for a random guy at the cafe seems to be a lot, doesn’t it?
 You’re probably asking yourself if answering some strange guy’s first date questions is worth leaving your child at home.

 Well, if you never try, you’ll never know.
 Would you?

 But we get it – dating as a single mom isn’t a piece of cake.
 However, if you do decide to dip your toes back into the dating pool, we’ve put together a friendly guide you can keep handy.
 Dating as a single mom?
 We’re with you all the way.

 How to start dating as a single mom, you wonder?
 We swore to be honest, didn’t we?
 So, we advise you to take your time.
 Especially if you’re dating as a single mom after a divorce or a bad breakup, it’s okay not to rush into dating right away.

 A 2019 survey shows that many women were already thinking about dating fairly early into their divorce or separation, with 65% saying they started dating within the first year itself.
 While getting back in the dating pool is exciting, make sure you’re ready for it.
 Remember, there’s no rush.